Eduardo Xol: Books

-HarperCollins published Eduardo's first book in the Spring of 2007 titled Home Sense, which was awarded the Best Self-Help Book at the 2008 International Latino Book Awards.
-His second book, Extreme Entertaining Made Simple, was published by the Penguin Group in the fall of 2008, and focused on entertaining for the senses.
+HarperCollins published Xol's first book in spring 2007 titled Home Sense, which was awarded the Best Self-Help Book at the 2008 International Latino Book Awards.
+His second book, Extreme Entertaining Made Simple, was published by the Penguin Group in fall 2008, and focused on entertaining for the senses.
 It includes a CD of originally composed and licensed music.

 Charity work

-Eduardo Xol is a co-founder of the ALUMI Media Group, a non-profit organization that brings alternative learning through media arts to students in underserved communities in the Los Angeles area.
+Eduardo Xol was a co-founder of the ALUMI Media Group, a non-profit organization that brings alternative learning through media arts to students in underserved communities in the Los Angeles area.

-Xol has worked with the Lupus Foundation of America to increase public awareness as part of the Band Together for Lupus Campaign.
+Xol worked with the Lupus Foundation of America to increase public awareness as part of the Band Together for Lupus Campaign.
 Xol's sister Monica has been living with lupus for the past ten years.
-He recently created a garden oasis for his sister as part of his web-series for Hayneedle.
+He created a garden oasis for his sister as part of his web-series for Hayneedle.

-Xol is a supporter of the Gay & Lesbian Alliance Against Defamation (GLAAD) and has shot public service announcements as a part of the "Be an Ally & a Friend" public education campaign in both English and Spanish (with actresses Sofía Vergara and Zoe Saldana).
-Xol has also recorded a public service announcement for the Michigan Humane Society and has worked in conjunction with The Trevor Project, Starkey Hearing Foundation, and the Make-A-Wish Foundation.
+Xol was a supporter of the Gay & Lesbian Alliance Against Defamation (GLAAD) and shot public service announcements as a part of the "Be an Ally & a Friend" public education campaign in both English and Spanish (with actresses Sofía Vergara and Zoe Saldana).
+Xol also recorded a public service announcement for the Michigan Humane Society and worked in conjunction with The Trevor Project, Starkey Hearing Foundation, and the Make-A-Wish Foundation.

+Death

+Xol died at the Desert Regional Medical Center in Palm Springs, California, on September 20, 2024, at the age of 58.
+He had been stabbed at his apartment the week prior and was reportedly discovered by Palm Springs Police Department with serious injuries.
+A 34-year-old man from Cathedral City, California, was arrested and charged with attempted murder.
+Following Xol's death, the charges have been upgraded to murder.